scalableminds/webknossos-libs/docs/src/webknossos-py/index.md

 # Intro

-Python API for working with [webKnossos](https://webknossos.org) datasets, annotations, and for webKnossos server interaction.
+The `webknossos` Python package provides an API for working with [webKnossos](https://webknossos.org) datasets, annotations, and for webKnossos server interaction.
+To get started, check out the [installation instructions](installation.md).

 ## Features

-- easy-to-use dataset API for reading/writing/editing raw 2D/3D image data and volume annotations/segmentation in webKnossos wrap (*.wkw) format
+- Easy-to-use dataset API for reading/writing/editing raw 2D/3D image data and volume annotations/segmentation in webKnossos wrap (*.wkw) format
-    - add/remove layers
+    - Add/remove layers
-    - update metadata (`datasource-properties.json`)
+    - Update metadata (`datasource-properties.json`)
-    - up/downsample layers
+    - Up/downsample layers
-    - compress layers
+    - Compress layers
-    - add/remove magnifications
+    - Add/remove magnifications
-    - execute any of the `wkCuber` operations from your code
+    - Execute any of the `wkCuber` operations from your code
-- manipulation of webKnossos skeleton annotations (*.nml) as Python objects
+- Manipulation of webKnossos skeleton annotations (*.nml) as Python objects
-    - access to nodes, comments, trees, bounding boxes, metadata, etc.
+    - Access to nodes, comments, trees, bounding boxes, metadata, etc.
-    - create new skeleton annotation from Graph structures or Python objects
+    - Create new skeleton annotation from Graph structures or Python objects
-- interaction, connection & scripting with your webKnossos instance over the REST API
+- Interaction, connection & scripting with your webKnossos instance over the REST API
-    - up- & downloading annotations and datasets
+    - Up- & downloading annotations and datasets

 ## License